 SMITH, Humphrey.
 611. Private.
 'A' Squadron.
 Entered France 2/06/1915 and discharged 19/03/1919.
 Entitled to 1914/15 Star trio.

 SMITH, John.
 1397.
 Private.
 Enlisted 11/01/1916 and entered France 7/09/1916.
-Wounded at the Defence of Vieille Chapelle 9/04/1918 with gun shot wound shoulder and face.
+Wounded at the defence of Vieille Chapelle 9/04/1918 with gunshot wound shoulder and face.
 Commissioned as a Reverend in the Australian Imperial Force 6/02/1919.
 Born in Stewarton, Ayrshire, Scotland in 1875.
 Applied for medals from Kattaning, Western Australia where he was a Minister pre and post-war.
-British War Medal and Victory medal held by the Western Australian museum.
-Brother Private David Smith, 1427 with the 7th Battalion, Australian Imperial Force was KIA at Gallipoli on 8/08/1915 and buried in Johnston's Jolly Cemetery.
+British War Medal and Victory medal held by the Western Australian Museum.
+His brother Private David Smith, 1427 of the 7th Battalion, Australian Imperial Force was KIA at Gallipoli on 8/08/1915 and was buried in Johnston's Jolly Cemetery.

 SMITH, John Robert.
 638. Private.
 2nd Troop, 'B' Squadron in 1916.
 Entered France 22/04/1915.
 Promoted to Warrant Officer Class 2.
 Commissioned as Second Lieutenant 21/10/1917 later Lieutenant and Quartermaster.
 Applied for 1914/15 Star trio from Aylesbury, Salisbury, England.